 500 mb

 The error statistics at 500 mb are very similar to those at 300 mb.
 The temperature is well predicted by the WRF model with errors consistently below the 2 C error metric and the bias at this level is minimal.
-The mean absolute errors for the dewpoint temperature are similarly high to the errors at 300 mb averaging near 6 C. The root mean squared error (RMSE) is somewhat higher than at 300 mb suggesting that very large errors in the dewpoint temperature are possible at the 500 mb level.
-The mean absolute error of the relative humidity field at the 500 mb level is slightly lower between 10 and 15% and the correlations between the WRF model simulation and the observations are significantly improved over those at the 300 mb.
+The mean absolute errors for the dew point temperature are similarly high to the errors at 300 mb averaging near 6 C. The root mean squared error (RMSE) is somewhat higher than at 300 mb suggesting that very large errors in the dew point temperature are possible at the 500-mb level.
+The mean absolute error of the relative humidity field at the 500-mb level is slightly lower between 10 and 15% and the correlations between the WRF model simulation and the observations are significantly improved over those at the 300 mb.
 Specific humidity, wind speed, and wind direction continue to be well simulated at this level as well.
-Differences between Domain 1 and Domain 2 at the 500 mb level are minimal.
+Differences between domain 1 and domain 2 at the 500-mb level are minimal.

 Domain 1